Dudssource/dd-jack-compiler/readme.md

 ## Copyright

-The HACK VM Language and it's specification, are part of the course Nand to Tetris ([https://www.nand2tetris.org/](https://www.nand2tetris.org/)) - copyright Noam Nisan and Shimon Schocken
+The Jack/HACK VM Language and it's specification, are part of the course Nand to Tetris ([https://www.nand2tetris.org/](https://www.nand2tetris.org/)) - copyright Noam Nisan and Shimon Schocken